 Design considerations

-• In what way will the user declare individual options, their parameters and synonyms?
-What data structures could capture these?
+- How will the (library) user declare individual options, their parameters and aliases?
+What data structures or classes will represent them?

-• In what way will the user react to options?
-How will the options be accessed?
+- How will the (library) user’s program gain access to the parsed values?
 Callbacks?
 List of all options?
 On-demand access to particular options?

-• In what way will the library validate the arguments?
+- In what way will the library validate the arguments?
 Explicitly/implicitly?
-Will the library produce warnings displayed to the user directly?
+How will the library report validation errors to the program user?

-• What kind of errors can occur, how will the user find out (exceptions/error codes) and what can the user do about it?
+- What kind of errors can occur when using the library?
+How can the program using the library find out that an error has occurred (exceptions/error codes) and what can the program do about them?

 General suggestions